-Connections must be made on the same day the installation is filled with gas (see para.
-"Filling the installation with gas", page 26).
+Connections must be made on the same day the installation is filled with gas (3.4, page 24).

-Minimum tools required
+· Minimum tools required

 - Set of pressure gauges (Manifold) with hoses exclusively designed for HFCs (Hydrofluorocarbons). - Vacuum gauge with isolation valves. - Vacuum pump specifically for HFCs (using a standard vacuum pump is allowed if, and only if, it is fitted with a non-return valve on the suction side). - Flaring tool, Pipe-cutter, Deburring tool, Spanners. - Certified refrigerant leak detector (sensitivity 5g/year). - Using tools that have been in contact with HCFCs (R22 for example) or CFCs is prohibited. - The manufacturer declines any liability with regard to the warranty if the above instructions are not observed.